hardcodes/lmtyas/README.md

         Depending on your authentication backends you may not know the data for each of the placeholders!
 - **NOTE 2** The objects `email_configuration`, `ldap_configuration` and `oidc_configuration` may be absent or differ, depending on the selected features.
 See section *[Compile and install -features](#compile-and-install---features)*.
 - **NOTE 3** The directive `mail_hint` may be absent.
 If so the default `firstname.lastname@acme.local` will be used.
-- **WARNING** Signing of emails does not work yet, do not use this feature!

 You need a SSL certificate and its unencrypted key in pem format.
 Create your own *[set of rsa keys](#security---data-encryption---rsa-keys)*.